zakymaky8/memory-card/README.md

 - This game isn't feature-rich as long as is built to utilize on-learning concepts in react.
 - From the inception the app shows up with home page to maintain the game and check preferences for how to deal with the game.
 - There are levels to maintain the level of difficulty
-- Mid level interactivity with an alert for mishaps for failure in the game.
+- Mid level interactivity with an alert for mishaps during playing.
-- Different Card numbers in each level are assigned.
+- Different amount of Card in each level are determined.

 ## Screenshot